Tuition and Fees

 - If you have your FSA ID and password from the Dept of Education, you can access your loans history here

 - Budgeting and Credit Management Resources: Office of Student Financial Success

 - Moving Expenses: Homefair.com has a calculator that will estimate cost of living changes from one location to another.
 Use this calculator to estimate the cost of living associated with moving from Ames to the city of your choice.

 - Bureau of Labor Statistics data on veterinary salaries by state

 - Rural Iowa Veterinarian Loan Repayment Program

-The College of Veterinary Medicine awards over $1.2 million in scholarships and awards annually to veterinary medicine students based on a variety of criteria including academic achievement, financial need, clinical proficiency, leadership, achievement in specific disciplines and memorial awards.
+The College of Veterinary Medicine awards $2 million in scholarships and awards annually to veterinary medicine students based on a variety of criteria including academic achievement, financial need, clinical proficiency, leadership, achievement in specific disciplines and memorial awards.

 Current veterinary medicine students are asked to complete an online application each fall in order to be eligible for these scholarships.
 The Student Awards Committee of the College selects the recipients based on the criteria of each scholarship.
 The scholarships awarded will be applied to the following academic year's tuition.

 There are a limited number of scholarships available to entering freshman.
 Information in the student's application to the College of Veterinary Medicine is used in determining who will receive an entering freshman scholarship.